rwieruch/blog_robinwieruch_content/conditional-rendering-react.md

 Still, it doesn't look that appealing.
 Let's have a look at higher order components and how they would help to tidy it up.

-{{% chapter_header "Conditional Renderings as Higher Order Components" "conditionalRenderingHoc" %}}
+{{% chapter_header "With Higher Order Components" "conditionalRenderingHoc" %}}

 Higher order components (HOCs) are a perfect match for conditional rendering in React.
-One use case of HOCs is it to alter the look of a component.
+HOCs can have multiple use cases.
+Yet one use case could be to alter the look of a component.
+To make the use case more specific: it could be to apply a conditional rendering for a component.
 Let's have a look at a HOC that either shows a loading indicator or a desired component.

 {{< highlight javascript >}}
 // HOC declaration
 function withLoadingIndicator(Component) {
   return function EnhancedComponent({ isLoading, ...props }) {
     if (!isLoading) {